Should I Serve Coffee in My Bakery? A Decision Framework

 Extra refrigerationPossiblyYes (milk storage)

-Ventless roasting: If adding roasting, Bellwether requires only 240V, 30A circuit—no gas, ventilation, or special permits beyond food handling.
+If you're adding roasting, the Bellwether Shop Roaster needs only a 240V, 30A circuit — no gas, no ventilation, no special permits beyond food handling.

 7–9 AMModerateHighPotentially